 CCEG

-This goals has been achieved as described in the initial planning.
+This goal has been achieved as described in the initial planning.
 The goal of creating a pipeline that could improve reproducibility in Bioinformatics research was achieved and this may have an impact by reducing the amount of wasted resources in this field.
 Additionally, all software used to develop this work is free and mostly open source (with the exception Docker that is free but not open source), this allow researchers and institutions with low resources to benefit from the results of this work.

 Regarding gender equality as mentioned during the initial planning the bibliography includes full names, citations were done regardless of the gender of the authors and, albeit the impact was minor in this work as no manual was written no assumptions about the gender of the application user or reader were made.